How to become a motivational speaker or keynote speaker in South Africa is a question I get a lot in the line of work I’m in.

 - Get a professional speakers bureau to source the speakers

-Regardless, what the client is typically looking for is a subject expert who can deliver a keynote speech that will add value to the delegates at the organisation’s event, convention, kick-off meeting or Indaba.
+Regardless, what the client is typically looking for is a subject expert who can deliver a keynote speech that will will speak to the event purpose and add value to the delegates at the organisation’s event, convention, kick-off meeting or Indaba.

 The subjects are diverse.
 Here are 19 (out of 100s) as an example (I did them in alphabetical order and couldn’t find a topic with ‘z’:

 - Personal development

 - Real estate

 You don’t want to become a motivational speaker in South Africa

 What you want to become is a subject matter expert.
 Be it in body language, Internet marketing, goal-setting, network marketing, culture change … whatever, just pick a lane.
 The quicker you can specialise, better for you as a professional speaker.

 To be honest, most of us in this professional speakers game have come to realise that we are actually only dispensers of information that is useful to a certain segment of the population.

 Before falling in love with the word, motivational speaker, consider what Brendon Buchard, author and keynote speaker sells in his book, The Millionaire Messenger.
 He says that there are 6 pillars on which we should build our expert business.
 If you rely on only one pillar, like motivational speaking, it is a risky strategy.